awsdocs/amazon-cloudwatch-user-guide/doc_source/add_remove_graph_dashboard.md

 1. Choose **Metrics** and then choose **Configure**\.

 1. In the **All metrics** tab, select the metrics to graph\.
 If a specific metric doesn't appear in the dialog box because it hasn't published data in more than 14 days, you can add it manually\.
-For more information, see [Graph Metrics Manually on a CloudWatch Dashboard](add_old_metrics_to_graph.md)\.
+For more information, see [Graph metrics manually on a CloudWatch dashboard](add_old_metrics_to_graph.md)\.

 1. \(Optional\) To change the type of graph, choose **Graph options**\.
 You can then choose between a line graph, stacked area chart, bar chart, pie chart, or number\.

 1. <a name="dynamic-labels"></a>\(Optional\) As you choose metrics to graph, you can specify a dynamic label to appear on the graph legend for each metric\.
 Dynamic labels display a statistic about the metric and automatically update when the dashboard or graph is refreshed\.
 To add a dynamic label, choose **Graphed metrics** and then **Dynamic labels**\.

    By default, the dynamic values you add to the label appear at the beginning of the label\.
 You can then choose the **Label** value for the metric to edit the label\.
-For more information, see [Using Dynamic Labels](graph-dynamic-labels.md)\.
+For more information, see [Using dynamic labels](graph-dynamic-labels.md)\.

 1. <a name="horizontal-annotations2"></a>\(Optional\) As you choose metrics to graph, you can change their color on the graph\.
 To do so, choose **Graphed metrics** and select the color square next to the metric to display a color picker box\.
 Choose another color square in the color picker\.
 Click outside the color picker to see your new color on the graph\.
-Alternatively, in the color picker, you can enter the six\-digit standard HTML hex color code for the color you want and press ENTER\.
+Alternatively, in the color picker, you can enter the six\-digit standard HTML hex color code for the color you want and press **Enter**\.

 1. \(Optional\) To view more information about the metric being graphed, hover over the legend\.